tanmayispiddy07/FinForge/README.md

 - **Interactive UI**: Built with Streamlit for a user-friendly dashboard and chatbot experience.

 ## Demo
-Check out the deployed app on Streamlit Cloud: [FinForge Demo](https://finforge.streamlit.app) *(Update with your actual URL after deployment)*.
+Check out the deployed app on Streamlit Cloud: [FinForge Demo](https://finforge-c360.streamlit.app) . for live demo video : [Youtube Demo](https://youtu.be/3zZd4SGwnBA) .

 ## Prerequisites
 - Python 3.9–3.12